This Morning with Richard Not Judy: The Profit Making Phone Opinion Poll

 Each week the show staged a phone-in which was purely designed to make money for Lee and Herring.
 The phone-in was hosted by 'Jo Unwin and the actor Kevin Eldon' and tackled issues which dominated the week's news.
 The phone-in would present viewers with three options to the topical question, of which one would be phrased in a style similar to "I agree, but trivial phone opinion polls about such important issues are morally offensive."

 The Ironic Review

 A fly-on-the-wall documentary about a so-called cutting edge magazine.
 The item was ostensibly a satire of The Modern Review, with the journalists being in bitter competition to see who could write the most "ironic" article.

 Men of Achievement 1974

 A short item in which the details of an entry in the book of the same name would be read out.
 At one point, it was noted as the least popular part of the show, but to be kept in 'until it becomes so popular, it gets its own series'.
 Men whose entries were read included Harold Warner Munn, Robin Dudding, and Moritz Jagendorf.

-Men of Achievement 1974 was first mentioned in the TV version of Fist of Fun as an item Richard Herring had shoplifted from a charity shop.